 To get from Dubrovnik to Sarajevo, we used MyDayTrip.com which offers one-way drivers between many cities in Europe.
 This is a great way to see the countryside and you can add stops at major attractions for an added cost.
 This is how we got to see Mostar and some other beautiful Balkan towns.
 We had an amazing driver who became a friend who we keep in touch with now.

 While in Dubrovnik, we took a private day trip to Kotor, Montenegro.
 For this trip, we booked through Viator.
 I like Viator, which is now owned by TripAdvisor, because they provide guarantees and assurances when you book local guides through their website.
-I also book airport transportation through Viator.
+But if you find a reputable guide independently, it’s always better to book directly.
+I also book airport transportation either through Viator or directly with local drivers.
 Prearranging private airport transfers is definitely more expensive than some other options (we use the train whenever it’s available), but it makes me feel safe.
 I always research the transport provider in advance and make sure there are plenty of positive reviews.

 Safety tip: Research taxi, Uber and other ride options before you leave for your trip.
 In some cities, it’s perfectly safe to hail a taxi, in others it’s extremely dangerous.
 When in doubt, tuck into a hotel or restaurant and ask an employee to call a reputable taxi company for you.
 Carry your hotel’s business card with you (or the address of your apartment) in the local language so you can hand it to the driver.
 We use Uber where it’s available because it’s easy.
 The address is plugged in, the charge is automatic, and the ride is GPS tracked.